 What is ACCRUFER?

-ACCRUFER is a prescription medicine used in adults to treat low iron stores in your body.
+ACCRUFER is a prescription medicine used in adults and children 10 years of age and older to treat low iron stores in your body.

-It is not known if ACCRUFER is safe and effective for use in children.
+It is not known if ACCRUFER is safe and effective in children under 10 years of age.

 Before taking ACCRUFER, tell your healthcare provider about all your medical conditions, including if you: